szepeviktor/BrianHenryIE_mozart/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-A bug report generally means something is not being prefixed that should, or, less commonly, something is bring prefixed that should not.
+A bug report generally means something is not being prefixed that should, or, less commonly, something is being prefixed that should not.

 Please provide a minimal `composer.json` with the package that is affected and its precise version.